tamhinsf/AzureMonitor4Siem/README.md

       * [Windows 10 Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and [Windows Server Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-on-server), known as "WSL", provides a Bash environment that can run in a Windows 10 and Windows Server environment
       * If you're using WSL, you'll need to install the Linux version of Azure CLI.
       *  [Download](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and install Azure CLI 2.0.
+   *  Easy Setup - Azure Virtual Machine
+      * If you chose our Easy Setup option, the Ubuntu-based Azure Virtual machine we created for you has bash installed and setup as the default shell.
    *  Alternatively, ***setupAzureMonitor&#46;sh*** does not have to run on the same computer as the client application.
 You can run it elsewhere, as long as that environment has Bash and Azure CLI installed.
 For instance:
       * [Azure Cloud Shell](https://shell.azure.com) provides you a browser-based Bash environment with Azure CLI pre-installed.
       * You can also [deploy](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal) a Linux Virtual machine in Azure